 When did the Queen become Queen?

 Though coronated in 1953, Elizabeth Alexandra Mary became Queen Elizabeth II on February 6th 1952, following the passing of her father George VI.
 She is officially the UK's longest serving monarch, surpassing the reign of her great-great-grandmother Victoria in 2015.
-And it doesn't look like the Queen will retire (opens in new tab) anytime soon.

 The Queen was on holiday in Kenya when she learnt of her father's death.
 The King died in his sleep at Sandringham after battling ill health following a lung operation.
 The then-Princess officially succeeded the throne whilst away in Africa.
 This was another historic achievement, with Elizabeth II the first monarch in over 200 years to become sovereign while abroad.